-- 1. New York City, Department of Buildings, Manhattan, New Building Permit 471-1916. - 2.
+- New York City, Department of Buildings, Manhattan, New Building Permit 471-1916. - 2.
 New York County, Office of the Register, Conveyance Libers, Liber 3069, page 475. - 3.
 "Plymouth Theatre Opens," New York Times, October 11, 1917, p.
-13.
+13. - This brief account of the work of Robert Adam is based on Margaret Whinney, "The Adam Style," in Home House: No. 20 Portman Square, (Feltham, Middlesex: The Hamlyn Publishing Group Ltd, 1969), pp. 15-17. - 5.
+See for instance the Back Parlour of Home House, 20 Portman Square, London, designed by Robert Adam and built c.1775. - 6.
+"Plymouth Theatre Opens."

-The Plymouth as a Playhouse 1
+The Plymouth as a Playhouse1

 Arthur Hopkins opened the Plymouth on October 10, 1917 with his production of A Successful Calamity.
 One of the biggest hits of the previous season, it played about a month before making way for the Plymouth's first new production, the short-lived Barbara with Marie Doro.
 In December the theater had its first hit, The Gipsy Trial (111 performances), with Roland Young and Ernest Glendinning.
 Spring 1918 brought Alla Nazimova, the most famous interpreter of Ibsen of the day, in productions of The Wild Duck, Hedda Gabler and A Doll's House.
 In October Hopkins acted as producer and director for a dramatization of Tolstoy's Redemption, working for the first time with John Barrymore.
 It was by all accounts a brilliant performance on Barrymore's part and marked the beginning of a remarkable collaboration that was to produce the finest work of Barrymore's career.
-In 1919 this artistic partnership was expanded to include Lionel Barrymore and his wife Gilda Varesi who starred with John Barrymore in The Jest, an Italian melodrama by Sem Benelli that pitted a huge, brutish Lionel "bounding about the stage" against an effete John.
-According to Louis Botto, "the brilliant acting of the Barrymore brothers as deadly enemies, Robert Esmond Jones's magnificent Renaissance sets and Hopkins' direction made this one of the milestones in American theatre."
+In 1919 this artistic partnership was expanded to include Lionel Barrymore and his wife Gilda Varesi who starred with John Barrymore in The Jest, an Italian melodrama by Sem Benelli that pitted a huge, brutish Lionel "bounding about the stage"2 against an effete John.
+According to Louis Botto, "the brilliant acting of the Barrymore brothers as deadly enemies, Robert Esmond Jones's magnificent Renaissance sets and Hopkins' direction made this one of the milestones in American theatre."3

 The first production of the 'twenties at the Plymouth was a famous Richard III with John Barrymore.
 It was followed in September 1920 by Rida Johnson Young's delightful comedy Little Olde New York.
 Other notable productions from this period include Daddy's Gone A-Hunting (1921), regarded by some as Zoe Atkins best play, and The Old Soak (1922), a popular comedy about a lovable alcoholic and his wife.
 One of the most important plays of the decade, What Price Glory? debuted at the Plymouth in September 1924.
 Directed and produced by Hopkins, this portrait of army buddies in war-time France, starring William Boyd and Louis Wolheim, set a new standard for realism in American drama.
 It ran 435 performances in 1924-25.
-During the latter half of the 'twenties Winthrop Ames, who had successfully been reviving the work of Gilbert and Sullivan, brought long-running productions of Iolanthe and The Pirates of Penzance to the Plymouth (1926).
-Barbara Stanwyck was established as a star in the hugely successful Burlesque (1927), and Philip Barry's sophisticated comedy Holiday written for socialite-actress Hope Williams proved to be both a popular and critical success (1928).
+During the latter half of the 'twenties Winthrop Ames, who had successfully been reviving the work of Gilbert and Sullivan, brought longrunning productions of Iolanthe and The Pirates of Penzance to the Plymouth (1926).Barbara Stanwyck was established as a star in the hugely successful Burlesque (1927), and Philip Barry's sophisticated comedy Holiday written for socialite-actress Hope Williams proved to be both a popular and critical success (1928).